harrybridgen/simple_compiler/README.md

 - ::= reactive field (re-evaluated on access)

 Reactive fields may depend on other fields in the same struct.
+Reactive fields are evaluated with the struct’s fields temporarily bound as immutable variables.

 ### Creating Struct Instances
 ```haskell